Hundreds of migrants rescued in sea off Italy

 Patrol boats conducted five operations and those rescued included dozens of women and children, authorities said on Friday.

-Several hundred were brought to an already overcrowded immigrant reception center on the southern island of Lampedusa.
+Several hundred were brought to an already overcrowded immigrant reception centre on the southern island of Lampedusa.

 Italian Prime Minister Enrico Letta has pressed European Union leaders meeting in Brussels to increase aid to Mediterranean countries including Italy, Greece and Malta which have handled the brunt of the crisis.